Chapter 2 – Accommodation Policies and Procedures

 1. Submitting the Request

 It is the applicant’s responsibility to request an accommodation in advance, each time an accommodation is needed.
 Generally, the applicant, his or her attorney or accredited representative, or legal guardian should request an accommodation concurrently with the filing of the naturalization application.
-However, an applicant may also call the National Customer Service Center (NCSC) at 1-800-375-5283 (TDD: 1-800-767-1833) in order to request an accommodation, or may also request an accommodation with the field office at any time during the naturalization process.
+However, an applicant may also call the USCIS Contact Center at 1-800-375-5283 (TDD: 1-800-767-1833) in order to request an accommodation, or may also request an accommodation with the field office at any time during the naturalization process.

 2. Timeliness of Request